AxioDL/metaforce/README.md

 **Status:** Extract Only

 ### Download
-Precompiled builds are available at https://github.com/AxioDL/urde/releases
+Precompiled builds of the command-line extraction utility (`hecl`) with embedded dataspec libraries are available at https://github.com/AxioDL/urde/releases.
+This will give you intermediate dumps of original formats as *blender* and *yaml* representations.

+Everything else is much too experimental to make portable/stable release builds (for now)

 ### Platform Support
 * Windows 7+ (64-bit support only)
 * Mac OS X 10.9+
 * Linux
     * Arch is known to function with [`glx` vendor setup instructions](https://wiki.archlinux.org/index.php/Category:Graphics) *(main development/testing OS)*
-    * [WIP] Vulkan loader detection is also integrated into the cmake for Linux
+    * **[WIP]** Vulkan loader detection is also integrated into the cmake for Linux
 * **[Coming Soon]** FreeBSD
     * Much multimedia functionality is in place, but not fully tested